-If you are a big fan of Pirates of Caribbean movies, than you might have come across the news that hackers are blackmailing Disney for ransom.
-However, you might not have seen the mysterious pirate ship-themed treehouse built by retired Attorney, Steven Hill in the backyard of his Casa Grande home.
-It took around one year to construct the three-storey pirate ship replica in the support of a 50-foot-tall Ponderosa pine tree with three trunks.
+If you are a big fan of Pirates of Caribbean movies, then you might fall for the mysterious pirate ship-themed treehouse built by retired Attorney, Steven Hill in the backyard of his Casa Grande home.
+It took around one year to construct this three-story pirate ship replica supported by a 50-foot-tall Ponderosa pine tree with three trunks.
 He has designed it as a playhouse for neighborhood kids to experience life in a pirate ship.

 The pirate ship replica is made of lumber donated by a local Home Depot.
 Its hull is about 80-square-feet and the upper deck spans 300-square-feet.
 From sails and flags to fake cannons and anchor chains, a variety of pirate decorations are included to make it look like a real pirate ship.

 Treasure chests, rudders, danger signs, and swords are also included to give it a genuine feel.
 Living quarters are built-in just in case kids choose to sleep under the stars.
 There is also a giant orange octopus in the front that seems to constrain the ship.

 While playing in the pirate ship replica, kids have a chance to meet artificial mannequins of the movie characters such as Davy Jones in jail, and those who have the courage to climb up to the crow’s nest can get a birds-eye-view of the area around.